ngumb/ANTEMA/README.md

 Automated Nanoparticle Transmission Electron Micrograph Analysis

-This program is designed to automatically analyze high resolution transmission electron microscopic images (.dm3 files) of nanoparticles for shape and size related parameters.
-To run this program just run the main script.
+This program is designed to automatically analyze high resolution transmission electron microscopic images (.dm3 files) of nanoparticles for shape and size related parameters by using a neural network for image segmentation.
+This program can be run in MATLAB by running ANTEMA_Main.m.
 Necessary inputs will be requested in the command window.

-A graphical user interface as well as test images will be added soon.
+Or you can install a version with a graphical user interface as a MATLAB app.

+You can test the program on the dm3 files in the testimages folder.

 MATLAB Version R2021b
 Required Toolboxes: